 Pet urine can soak beneath the surface to the carpet backing, and sometimes even the carpet pad and hard flooring.
 As the moisture dries, super-concentrated odor crystals are left behind.
 These smelly crystals will continue releasing odor into your home unless cleaned by a professional.

-To effectively remove bacteria, stains, and odors caused by pet urine, it’s vital to schedule a professional pet urine removal treatment every 3-4 months.
+To effectively remove stains and odors caused by pet urine, it’s vital to schedule a professional pet urine removal treatment every 3-4 months.

-Do you want a cleaner, healthier home that’s free of bacteria and odors caused by pets?
+Do you want a cleaner, healthier home that’s free of odors caused by pets?
 Chem-Dry of OKC/Edmond can help!